EmbeddedSystemClass/FinalProject30402/README.md

 ## Programming the Code ##

-Some of the time I programmed directly over this port, but mostly used it for power, and downloaded sketch code via the WiFi link port into the Yun from my Windows 7 PC.
+Some of the time I programmed directly over the USB COM port, but mostly used it for power, and downloaded sketch code via the WiFi link port into the Yun from my Windows 7 PC.
 I also used Git Bash `ssh username@arduinoname.local` to access the Linux side directly over WiFi, negating the need to use PuTTY for the SSH capability.
 This was so I could use my 30-inch monitor to make it easier to see to program.
 The Surface is great for portability to class, but just can't cut it as a great desktop machine, whether doing Arduino sketches or Linux command line.

+By downloading sketch code directly using the WiFi port from the Arduino IDE, I was able to do most of my programming on the Windows 7 desktop, and left the direct COM port line for when I wanted to see the Serial debugging output I had included in the sketch.
+There did not seem to be a way to get output from the Python scripts back into the sketch though.
+Perhaps this bears further investigation.

 ## Software Architecture ##